MichaelAJay/go-cache/README.md

 // Get all sessions for a user userSessions, err := sessionCache.GetByOwner(ctx, "user123")

+// Count sessions for a user (efficient for large datasets) sessionCount, err := sessionCache.GetCountByOwner(ctx, "user123")

 // Delete all sessions for a user deletedCount, err := sessionCache.DeleteByOwner(ctx, "user123")
 ```